 Trying to impress others — seeking approval — is a lot like saying “feed me!”
 But most of us flourish best when we learn to feed ourselves.
 Unfortunately, we may not realize how often we’re looking elsewhere for our sustenance.

-And then comes the rude awakening
+And then comes a rude awakening

 At some point in our lives, we start to feel something is wrong.
 Some path we didn’t take.
 Perhaps some choice we made that feels utterly meaningless now.
 And lots of doubts about whether we’ve done enough things that truly matter.